 • When on-campus we will meet in SCI 102 from 10:00am - 1:10 pm.
-We will usually be learning skills that help us identify major plant and animal groups in preparation for ID'ing them in the field.
-Then we will go into the field on campus to practice.
-Some of our on-campus forays will be Outdoor Campus Collaborative projects.
+We will usually be learning skills that help us identify major plant and animal groups in preparation for id'ing them in the field.
+Then we

-- When on field trips we will meet at 10:30am at the field site.
+- will go into the field on campus to practice.
+Some of our on-campus forays will involve gathering data for the Outdoor Campus Collaborative project (see the linked StoryMap for more information). - When on field trips we will meet at 10:30am at the field site.
 Detailed instructions and maps will be made available on Canvas each week.
 In the field we will be exploring a variety of local habitats and the organisms that live there. - You need to provide your own transportation to field meeting sites.
-Carpooling works great!
+They are not all accessible by bus but in the past, carpooling has worked great for students without their own car.
 Please talk to me if you're worried about transportation to field trips.
 It's important that you are on time for field trips because we will typically leave promptly, on foot, to explore.
 It's also important that you dress appropriately...plan on rain, wind, cold, and wet feet. - Bring your journal and indicated resources to every lab and every field trip!
 Please PRINT OUT the lab handouts posted on Canvas...it is really difficult working from phone copies, in particular, and we won't always have cell service when in the field.